Mount Pleasant, Tennessee: Transportation

 Mount Pleasant is located on U.S. Route 43, as well as State Routes 243 and 166.

 Mount Pleasant is also home to the Maury County Regional Airport.

-Public transportation is provided by the Mule Town Trolley Service.
-The Mule Town Trolley connects people all across Maury County.
+Public transportation was provided by the Mule Town Trolley Service.
+The Mule Town Trolley connected people all across Maury County.
 The routes extend from Mount Pleasant to Columbia and on to Spring Hill.
-The fare is $1.00 each way and riders can request a stop anywhere along the trolley route.
-The trolley service is managed by the South Central Tennessee Development District.
+The fare was $1.00 each way and riders could request a stop anywhere along the trolley route.

+In May 2025, the Mule Town Trolley switched to a reservation based system due to lack of funding.

+The trolley service is managed by the South Central Tennessee Development District (SCATS).